 Proudly waves beneath the sky

 Our maroon and gold;

 This WEB SITE is . . .

 "The Roosevelt Foundation is pleased to announce the first group of 22 to be inducted into the Roosevelt Hall of Fame.

-Hall of Fame members will be inducted on September 27, 2014." ~ Roosevelt Foundation ~
+Hall of Fame members will be inducted at the banquet on September 27, 2014." ~ Roosevelt Foundation ~

 THE CLASS OF 1962 PROUDLY DISCOVERS THREE AMONG THE 22 INDUCTEES: